About Us

 Graduate Research Assistant

-Rehman Liaqat (He/Him), a second-year MPP student with a concentration on economic policy development, is a 2022-24 George E. Richmond scholar for health equity.
-He is also a 2023 Leadership Fellow at the McCourt School, working to promote equity, community, and meaningful dialogue within the policy sphere of academia.
+Rehman Liaqat (He/Him) graduated in May 2024 with a Master of Public Policy (MPP), focusing on economic policy development.
+A 2022-24 George E. Richmond Scholar for Health Equity and a 2023 Leadership Fellow at the McCourt School, he worked to promote equity, community, and meaningful dialogue within academic policy circles.
+Rehman is now pursuing a JD program in Northwestern.